bbauska/LFS173x/README.md

 agent instance, and is visible by the OpenAPI/Swagger generated user interface.
 More on that later in this chapter.

-## Protocol Versions, AIP 1.0 and AIP 2.0 {#protocol-versions-aip-1.0-and-aip-2.0 .unnumbered}
+## Protocol Versions, AIP 1.0 and AIP 2.0

 As we start to get into Aries protocols, we need to talk about instances of protocols in terms of version and whether or not the protocol is part